 "Documentation" means all user reference documentation that Esri provides with a Deliverable or an Esri Offering.

 "Esri Managed Cloud Services" or "EMCS" means a Customer-specific cloud infrastructure, Software, Data, and network platform that Esri hosts, manages, and makes available to Customer or Customer's end users via the Internet.

 "GIS" means geographic information system.

-"Maintenance" means a subscription program that Esri provides and that entitles the Customer to Product updates and other benefits such as access to technical support and to self-paced, web-based learning resources.
+"Maintenance" means a subscription program that Esri provides and that entitles Customer to Product updates and other benefits such as access to technical support and self-paced, web-based learning resources.

 "Malicious Code" means software viruses; worms; time bombs; Trojan horses; or any other computer code, files, denial of service, or programs designed to interrupt, destroy, or limit the functionality of any computer software, hardware, or telecommunications equipment.

-"Named User(s)" is Customer's employee, agent, consultant, or contractor to whom Customer has assigned a unique secure named user login credential (identity) enabling access to a Product that requires such identity in order to access identity-managed capabilities within a Product for Customer's exclusive benefit.
+"Named User(s)" is Customer's employee, agent, consultant, or contractor to whom Customer has assigned a unique secure named user login credential (identity) enabling access to a Product that requires such identity to access identity-managed capabilities within a Product for Customer's exclusive benefit.
 For educational use, Named Users may include registered students.

 "Named User Credential(s)" means an individual person's login and associated password enabling that person to access and use Products.